open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.Flagd/README.md

 #tool nuget:?package=OpenFeature.Contrib.Providers.Flagd
 ```

-## Using the FlagdProvider with the OpenFeature SDK
+## Using the flagd Provider with the OpenFeature SDK

 This example assumes that the flagd server is running locally
 For example, you can start flagd with the following example configuration: